drakored/WearablePack-Pebble/samples/SF1PebbleDashboard/README.md

 The code can easily be used to run any custom query to retrieve any data you want to gather from any object in Salesforce and display multiple lines.
 It is also possible to extend the code to create new records directly from the watch.

-There are several components involved in the flow of information and authentication in this application.
+There are several components involved in the flow of information and authentication in this application.<br>

 ![image alt text](images/image01.png)